abhijeetk/af-binder/doc/afb-events-guide.md

 This of the responsibility of the designer of the signaling agent to establish the processing chain for generating events.
 In many cases, this can be achieved using I/O or timer or signal events inserted in the main loop.
-For this case, the AGL framework uses “libsystemd” and provide a way to integrates to the main loop of this library using afb\_daemon\_get\_event\_loop.
+For this case, the AGL framework uses **libsystemd** and provide a way to integrates to the main loop of this library using afb\_daemon\_get\_event\_loop.
 Example: